Surf's Up (album): Production and style

 The Landlocked cover was ultimately discarded in favor of a different design.
 Rieley said that the final cover "was something that caught my eye at an antique record shop near Silver Lake.
 It was a painting and I bought it.
 It reminded me a bit of the Brother Records logo, but it was different."
-Conversely, Desper recalled that a print of a painting of the End of the Trail, "use[d] to hang in Murry Wilson's office behind his desk, as Brian recalls from his childhood.
+Conversely, Desper recalled that a print of a painting of End of the Trail, "use[d] to hang in Murry Wilson's office behind his desk, as Brian recalls from his childhood.
 Brian always like[d] the painting as it was part of Denny's, Carl's and his youth."
 Surf's Up was the first album for which the group printed the lyrics of each song on the record sleeve.

-In 1974, Rieley stated that his growing involvement with the songwriting process attracted the ire of Love, Johnston, and Al Jardine, who "tried to force me to march into Mo Ostin's and sell him on their 1969 track 'Loop De Loop'".
+In 1974, Rieley stated that his growing involvement with the songwriting process attracted the ire of Love, Johnston, and Al Jardine, who "tried to force me to march into Mo Ostin's and sell him on their 1969 track 'Loop De Loop'.
 I refused and Brian, Dennis, and Carl backed me up."
 Due to Brian's reduced involvement, the vocal arrangements were not as dense as those for Sunflower.
 Johnston recalled, "It was strange to be doing vocal arrangements to make it sound like the Beach Boys when we were the Beach Boys.
 That's a little weird to me."

 Songs

-"Long Promised Road" and "Feel Flows" were Carl's first significant solo compositions and were recorded almost entirely by himself.
-"Student Demonstration Time" (a topical reworking of Jerry Leiber and Mike Stoller's R&B classic "Riot in Cell Block Number 9") and the environmental anthem "Don't Go Near the Water" found Love and Jardine embracing the group's new socially conscious direction.
+"Long Promised Road" and "Feel Flows" were Carl Wilson's first significant solo compositions and were recorded almost entirely by himself.
+"Student Demonstration Time" (a topical reworking of Jerry Leiber and Mike Stoller's "Riot in Cell Block Number 9") and the environmentalist anthem "Don't Go Near the Water" found Love and Jardine embracing the group's new socially conscious direction.

-"Til I Die" was a song Brian had been working on since mid-1970.
-It was written while he was suffering from an existential crisis, and he took weeks to refine the arrangement, using an electronic drum machine and crafting a harmony-driven, vibraphone and organ-laden background.
-"A Day in the Life of a Tree", written by Brian and Rieley, is about a tree succumbing to the effects of environmental pollution; the accompaniment includes harmonium, an antique pump organ, and a smaller pipe organ.
+"Til I Die" was a song Brian Wilson had been working on since mid-1970.
+It was written while he was suffering from an existential crisis, and he took weeks to refine the arrangement, using a drum machine and crafting a harmony-driven, vibraphone and organ-laden background.
+"A Day in the Life of a Tree", written by Brian and Rieley, is about a tree succumbing to the effects of environmental pollution; the accompaniment includes an antique pump organ and a smaller pipe organ.